 She was sitting at the end of the hall.
 So, we knew she was safe and asked our student spy to let her know we would come talk when we had a chance.

 It was almost fifteen minutes before one of us could check on her (aside from having our spy peek out to see if she was still there).
 By the time we were available to talk to her, she had already calmed herself down.
 She was ready to return to the classroom.

 So, that day we made an arrangement that she could blow up if she needed.
 She couldn’t slam the door and she had to stay at the end of the hallway.
 It worked.

 When our Educational Assistant returned to school the next day we had another blow-up and another day where she was out in the hall sobbing for hours.
 Despite asking our EA to let her be so she could self-soothe, she wanted to “help her out.”

 Yes, that would be nice, but it is completely unrealistic to spend that much time with one student in the hall and it doesn’t teach Little Janie to self-regulate.
 If you’re looking for more information about self-regulation, read our blog post: Why You Should Teach Students to Self-Regulate.

-Now, we recognize this will not work for every student for every situation, but generally you should be interacting with students in age-appropriate ways.
+Now, we recognize this will not work for every student in every situation, but generally, you should be interacting with students in age-appropriate ways.

 Helping Too Much

 Sometimes our wanting students to be successful causes us to help a little too much.
 It’s ok for students to work hard.
 They won’t learn to work through problems unless they are given the opportunity.

 When you are working with a student during reading instruction are you quick to correct mistakes?
 Do you tell them they made a mistake, but let them figure it out?
 Or do you just keep going if they don’t fix it?